 She now remembered that he was a friend of her cousin, but that was it.

 A nervous trickle of sweat ran down her temple.

 Come to think of it, this guy was very unenthusiastic for some reason when we met this morning.
 That pretty much explains why his name isn’t coming to mind right now.

 Time was running out.
 Before her stalling act could get suspicious, Viola lifted her head and looked Davis straight in the eyes.
 Discomfort wasn’t what Davis was expecting.
 The smile Viola forced herself to bear at him was rigid, stiff, and almost unsettling.

 “Say, do you have an account on Facespace?” her smile creaked along with her voice.
 “You should add me as a friend!”

 In the awkward silence that followed, the pressure weighed down on Viola until it was too much for her to handle.
-Her forced smile couldn’t be maintained any longer, and a few seconds later, it gradually screwed itself into a crooked grin that almost deprived her of her beauty.
+Her forced smile couldn’t be maintained any longer, and a few seconds later, it gradually screwed itself into a crooked grin that put a blight on her beauty.

 It didn’t take much for Davis to figure out the treachery displayed before his very eyes.